cpske/ISP/assignment/ku-polls/inception.md

    - a goal or milestone for each iteration
    - the schedule may change, but you need an initial estimate so everyone can see if the plan is reasonable, feasible, and complete.
 4. Technology and Tools
-   - Significant technologies you will use.
-Include frameworks.
+   - Significant technologies you will use, such as Python, your IDE, unittest test framework.
+   - Include frameworks (Django)
 5. Resources you need -- you can **omit this** for this project.
-   - How many people? (for this assignment: just you) What skills?
+   - How many people?
+For this assignment: just you
+   - What skills?
+For this assignment: Knowledge of Python and Django
    - Computing resources required: cloud service?
 CI server? database?

 ### Iteration Plans

-You will make an iteration plan (in separate file) for *each iteration*.
-You will do this as homework.
+You will make an iteration plan (in a separate file) for *each iteration* at the start of the iteration.

 The iteration plan includes:
 - goal for the iteration